RakshithaBrindha/RakshithaBrindha.github.io/_pages/about.md

 About me
 ======
 A 25 year old recent Master graduate from southern coastal area in India.
-My urge to learn new things made me move to Germany where I did a master program
+My urge to learn new things made me move to Germany where I did a master program.
+I have completed [Google Analytical Course](https://coursera.org/share/ec70c985e882ae7cce91f2932a798c16)